NSPManager/NSPanelManager-docs/docs/web-interface.md

   - **Show without background (no weather)** - Show the screensaver with a black background but only time and date.
   - **No screensaver (turn off screen)** - Make the screen completely black when not in use.
-- **Screensaver inside temperature** - <Label value="beta" \>Show or hide inside temperature on screensaver.
+- **Screensaver inside temperature** - <Label value="beta"/>Show or hide inside temperature on screensaver.
-- **Screensaver outside temperature** - <Label value="beta" \>Show or hide outside temperature on screensaver.
+- **Screensaver outside temperature** - <Label value="beta"/>Show or hide outside temperature on screensaver.
 Only available on screensaver page without weather.
 - **Temperature calibration** - Calibrate the internal temperature sensor.
 Enter a negative value to bring the reported temperature down and vice versa.